-In the Underwriting Agreement, the underwriters have agreed to the terms and conditions to purchase all of the Senior Notes offered if any of the Senior Notes are purchased.
+In the underwriting agreement, the underwriters have agreed to the terms and conditions to purchase all of the Senior Notes offered if any of the Senior Notes are purchased.

-The expenses associated with the offer and sale of the Senior Notes are expected to be approximately \$175,000.
+The expenses associated with the offer and sale of the Senior Notes are expected to be approximately \$150,000 for the Series G Notes and \$150,000 for the Series H Notes.

-The underwriters propose to offer the Senior Notes to the public at the initial public offering price set forth on the cover page of this prospectus supplement and to certain dealers at such price less a concession not in excess of .50% per Senior Note.
-The underwriters may allow, and such dealers may reallow, a discount not in excess of .25% per Senior Note to certain other dealers.
+The underwriters propose to offer the Senior Notes to the public at the initial public offering price set forth on the cover page of this prospectus supplement and to certain dealers at such price less a concession not in excess of .400% per Series G Note and .500% per Series H Note.
+The underwriters may allow, and such dealers may reallow, a discount not in excess of .250% per Series G Note and .250% per Series H Note to certain other dealers.
 After the initial public offering, the public offering price, concession and discount may be changed.

 Prior to this offering, there has been no public market for the Senior Notes.
 The Senior Notes will not be listed on any securities exchange.
-Certain underwriters have advised us that they intend to make a market in the Senior Notes.
+Certain of the underwriters have advised us that they intend to make a market in the Senior Notes.
 The underwriters will have no obligation to make a market in the Senior Notes, however, and may cease market making activities, if commenced, at any time.
 There can be no assurance of a secondary market for the Senior Notes, or that the Senior Notes may be resold.